 Market-based social entrepreneurship as an approach to addressing poverty, unfreedoms and the lack of localized agency among the poor in economic development has seen a rise in prominence.
 This is often attributed to the failures of national governments, multi-lateral agencies, and conventional philanthropy to respond dynamically to the challenges posed by changing global and technology landscapes.
 These failures also reflect a reliance on an outmoded development paradigm that is both inattentive and unresponsive to the modern needs of income poor people to be primary owners of their development experiences, a possibility made more realistic because of globalization and technological change.
 In essence, as first noted by Adam Smith and reported in Amarta Sen, freedom of exchange and transaction is in itself part and parcel of the basic liberties that people have to celebrate, and as Sen himself points out, “the freedom to participate in economic interchange has a basic role in social living.”

-FYS 180 From Fred Rogers to Taylor Swift: the Influence of America’s Public Theologians
+FYS 180 From Fred Rogers to Taylor Swift: The Influence of America’s Public Theologians

 “Breathe in, breathe through, breathe deep, breathe out.” ~ Taylor Swift.
 “You are loved just the way you are.” ~ Fred Rogers.
 Public figures like Taylor Swift and Mister Rogers, are people who help to embody, identify, and evaluate how theological traditions often influence public narratives.
 While such figures typically are not professional theologians, they can be understood as “public theologians,” i.e., celebrities, media personalities, activists, and artists whose work engages significantly with a wide variety of spiritual, religious, and ethical themes.
 Students in this course will consider how public theology and the work of public theologians shape culture and policy in the United States.
 Students will analyze and critique how public theologians call upon communal resources, insights and values to contribute to the welfare of society.

-FYS 195 Russia Today
+FYS 195 Russia Today Through Fiction and Film

 FYS 196 Exploring Chinese Culture